-Enclosure 2b: Risk analysis
+Enclosure 2: Risk analysis

-An overview of the main anticipated risks for the project, risk assessment, and a plan for management.
+An overview of the main anticipated risks for the project, along with risk assessment, and a plan for management.
 Mandatory enclosure.
 The intended SI template should be used.

 Enclosure 3: Project budget

 A project budget where the applicant specifies the expected costs in the project.
 Mandatory enclosure.
 The intended SI template should be used.